 *sample taken from Open Farm Dry Dog Food

 A caution in feeding all life stage foods is that it isn’t an exact science, so monitoring your puppies weight gain is vital.
 You may need to add to, or reduce feeding guidelines depending on their development.
+To learn more about how much to feed your puppy, check out our dog food calculator in How Much Should I Feed My Dog?

 Although all life stage foods may seem perfectly ideal, for some dogs, a puppy-specific formula, or a more calorie dense formula is preferred.